Clinical India win Oval showdown with Australia

 Starc eventually dismissed Dhawan but Kohli and a promoted Hardik Pandya (48), who smacked three sixes in his 27-ball blitz, provided the late flourish to help India past the 350-mark.

+"They got 120 off the last 10 overs which was a lot.
+We didn't get too many wickets," Australian captain Aaron Finch said of India's late surge.

-Australia seemed to have luck on their side when Aaron Finch's men embarked on what could have been the highest successful chase in a World Cup match.
+Australia seemed to have luck on their side when they embarked on what could have been the highest successful chase in a World Cup match.

-David Warner dragged a Jasprit Bumrah (3-61) delivery onto the leg stump but the zing bail, for the fifth time in the tournament, did not fall off the groove despite the contact.
+David Warner dragged a Jasprit Bumrah (3-61) delivery on to the leg stump but the zing bail did not fall off the groove despite the contact.

-Finch departed for 36 chasing a non-existent second run but Warner (56) then collaborated with Steve Smith in a 72-run stand, although he looked subdued as he brought up his second fifty in three matches.
+Finch departed for 36 and Warner (56), who collaborated with Steve Smith in a 72-run stand, looked subdued as he brought up his second fifty in three matches.

 Alex Carey, who had dropped Pandya on nought, made 55 not out but could not change the outcome of the match.